Mike Graham (wrestler): Professional wrestling career

 Michael Gossett started wrestling in 1972 in his father's Championship Wrestling from Florida, which was a National Wrestling Alliance territory.
 He was trained by his father, Boris Malenko and Hiro Matsuda.
 He would often tag team with his father upon his arrival, but also formed a successful tag team with Kevin Sullivan.
 Sullivan eventually turned on him to form his "Satanic cult", The Army of Darkness.
 After getting turned on, Graham teamed with the likes of Steve Keirn and Barry Windham to feud with Sullivan's team and to capture several tag team titles over the years.
 He was a mainstay on the Florida circuit during the ’70s and early 80’s and was a favorite of Gordon Solie and Dory Funk Jr. He was also respected by Ric Flair, who noted "Mike Graham was as tough as they come, a phenomenal performer who never got the recognition he deserved because he was considered too small to be a championship contender.
 His reputation was legit for his size.
-He was very tough”.
+He was very tough."

 In 1981, Graham wrestled in the American Wrestling Association and feuded with Buck Zumhofe over the AWA Light Heavyweight Championship over the next two years.
-Graham headed back to Florida in 1983, where he primarily worked as a singles wrestler.
+Graham headed back to Florida in 1983, where he primarily worked as a tag team wrestler.
 His father Eddie died after committing multiple gunshot suicide on January 21, 1985, leading to Mike taking over his Championship Wrestling from Florida territory.
 In the late 1980s, he would again team with Keirn and wrestled in the NWA's Jim Crockett Promotions (who he sold his father's territory to), with Keirn briefly around this time.
 He then went back to the AWA in 1988, where he won the Light Heavyweight Title again.
 In the following years, Graham & Keirn wrestled in Memphis as a tag team, and Graham went back to Florida to the newly renamed Florida Championship Wrestling, where he briefly teamed with Dustin Rhodes.